Summer Fun: Deer Antler Riding Camps

 Love a Horse

 Horses are fascinating animals.
 Campers learn all about their characteristics, behavior, personality traits, health and nutrition needs, and they learn how to use and care for equine equipment.
-Caring for an assigned horse provides them with hands-on learning
+Caring for an assigned horse provides them with hands-on learning.
+Age appropriate games and activities add to the fun.

-NEW THIS YEAR Advanced Riding Camp - July 15-19. - for experienced teen and adult riders who are able to jump two feet and higher.
-This camp will provide clinic style instruction for improving riding and jumping techniques.
-Topics will include hunter, jumper, cross-country and working with green horses.
-Riders may bring their own horse or ride one of ours.
-They may sign up for the week or by the day with advance registration.
-Cost $250.00 for the week or $60.00 per day.
+Riding Clinics Occasionally special sessions are scheduled for more experienced teen and adult riders who are able to jump two feet and higher.
+Clinic style instruction provides advanced techniques for improving riding and jumping.
+Topics include hunter, jumper, cross-country and working with green horses in a setting where riders may bring their own horse or ride one of ours.

 Fun and Safety